Article originally published Jan. 14, 2014

-If you’re backpacking, just out of college, traveling solo or don’t have the kind of bucks needed to get all the cool accessories you’ve seen in SkyMall, don’t worry!
-Your daily needs can be met without losing an arm and a leg.
+If you’re backpacking, just out of college, traveling solo, or don’t have the kind of money needed to get all the cool accessories you’ve seen on Instagram, don’t worry!
+Your daily needs can be met without skipping out on your Hot Chai Oat with Whip.

-The #1 thing you want to have on your person, an Anker Astro E5.
-It lets you charge multiple devices, it’s not that heavy and the fact that you don’t have to worry about charging your netbook, Android or tablet is a lifesaver.
+The # 1 thing you want to have on your person is a rechargeable portable battery.
+The best bang for your buck and possibly the best brand period is Anker.
+It lets you charge multiple devices, it’s not heavy, and the fact that your mobile will always have battery life – is a lifesaver!
 Don’t tie yourself down with just one specific type of charger.
 CHARGE ALL THE THINGS!
-Plus, if you join the dark side and switch to an Android phone, it’s really easy to replace the battery.
-So keep an extra charged battery inside the Anker bag and you’ll have a way to quickly switch out batteries or recharge when you have some down time.
+So keep an extra charged battery inside your bag, and you’ll have a way to quickly recharge when you have some downtime.

-Oh and we can’t forget the crazy rules on carrying liquids.
-Gone are the days when you could bring a whole bottle of your favorite shampoo or in my case, the right type of hair products to do my hair in a super-humid jungle environment.
-You can find lots of plastic bottles online in fancy cases that are made specifically for travelling or you could just visit your local .99 store and buy them in person.
-Seriously, a whole set of reusable plastic bottles could come out to less than $5.00 and instead of putting them in a fancy bag, just stick them in a gallon sized ziplock bag.
+Oh, and we can’t forget the crazy rules on carrying liquids.
+Gone are the days when you could bring a whole bottle of your favorite shampoo or, in my case, the correct type of hair product to do my hair in a super-humid jungle environment.
+Grab some re-useable bottles online, or just visit your local .99 store and buy them in person.
+Seriously, a whole set comes out to less than $5.00, and instead of putting them in a fancy bag, just stick them in a gallon-sized ziplock bag.
+Why?
+Little thrills, but also no spills.
+If an accident does happen, at least the rest of your luggage won’t smell like Dove body wash.
 You’re welcome, btw.

-There are a lot of things you can buy, but these are my go-to items when traveling and they’ve saved me a bunch of headaches.
+You can buy many things, but these are my go-to items when traveling, and they’ve saved me a bunch of headaches.